pgRouting/pgrouting/doc/src/developer/index.rst

 basics of how it works.
 We need more test cases.
 Longer term we should probably get someone to setup travis-ci or jenkins testing frameworks.

-Currently all the tests work off a simple graph that was built for testing trsp functionality.
+Here is the graph for the TRSP tests.

 .. image:: images/trsp-test-image.png

-Tests are run via the script at the top level test-runner.pl and it runs all the test configured tests and at the moment just dumps the results structure of the test.
+Tests are run via the script at the top level tools/test-runner.pl and it runs all the test configured tests and at the moment just dumps the results structure of the test.
 This can be prettied up later.